 Bellamy Mansion Museum of History & Design Arts

-Designed with Greek Revival and Italianate styling, this 22-room house was constructed with the labor of both enslaved skilled carpenters, and local, freed black artisans.
+Designed with Greek Revival and Italianate styling, this 22-room house was constructed with the labor of both enslaved skilled carpenters and local, freed black artisans.
 On the northeast corner of the lot stands the original brick slave quarters, which is among the most well-preserved urban slave quarters in the country.
 Two tour options are available throughout the day: an audio tour accessible with any Smartphone or self-guided paper tours.

 Guide to Wilmington’s African American Heritage